 What is a good value of the SEO Difficulty?

 The SEO Difficulty is indicated on a scale from 0 to 100.
-This shows the keyword difficulty based on a comparison of keywords on a market-wide basis.
-The lower the value, the easier is to work with the keyword.
+It shows the keyword difficulty based on a comparison of keywords on a market-wide basis.
+The lower the value, the easier it is to rank for the keyword.

-Keep in mind that the “real” SEO difficulty may vary, as it depends on your on-page and off-page SEO skills.
+Keep in mind that the “real” SEO difficulty may vary.
+It depends on your on-page and off-page SEO skills.

 Things to keep in mind